istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/change-notes/index.md

   **Credit**: This vulnerability was discovered and reported by 1seal (<https://github.com/1seal>).

-- **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom DialContext.
+- **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom `DialContext`.
-The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and issuer discovery path.
-This also preserves features in the default DialContext like happy eyeballs and dialSerial (trying each resolved IP in order). ([CVE-2026-41413](https://nvd.nist.gov/vuln/detail/CVE-2026-41413))
+  The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and the issuer discovery path.
+This also preserves features in the default `DialContext` like happy eyeballs and `dialSerial` (trying each resolved IP in order). ([CVE-2026-41413](https://nvd.nist.gov/vuln/detail/CVE-2026-41413))

   **Credit**: This vulnerability was discovered and reported by KoreaSecurity (<https://github.com/KoreaSecurity>), 1seal (<https://github.com/1seal>), and AKiileX (<https://github.com/AKiileX>).

-- **Fixed** XDS debug endpoints (syncz, config_dump) to require authentication.
+- **Fixed** XDS debug endpoints (`syncz`, `config_dump`) to require authentication.
   Previously accessible without authentication on plaintext XDS port 15010.
   Controlled by `ENABLE_DEBUG_ENDPOINT_AUTH` (same flag as HTTP debug endpoints). ([CVE-2026-31838](https://nvd.nist.gov/vuln/detail/CVE-2026-31838))

   **Credit**: This vulnerability was discovered and reported by 1seal (<https://github.com/1seal>).

-- **Fixed** XDS debug endpoints (`istio.io/debug/syncz`, `istio.io/debug/config_dump`) served by StatusGen to enforce same-namespace authorization for non-system callers.
+- **Fixed** XDS debug endpoints (`istio.io/debug/syncz`, `istio.io/debug/config_dump`) served by `StatusGen` to enforce same-namespace authorization for non-system callers.
 Previously an authenticated workload from any namespace could enumerate proxies and retrieve config dumps for workloads in other namespaces.

   **Credit**: This vulnerability was discovered and reported by 1seal (<https://github.com/1seal>).

-- **Fixed** potential SSRF in WasmPlugin image fetching by validating bearer token realm URLs.
+- **Fixed** potential SSRF in `WasmPlugin` image fetching by validating bearer token realm URLs.

   **Credit**: This vulnerability was discovered and reported by Sergey Kanibor at Luntry (<https://github.com/r0binak>).